 If you find yourself correcting your dog with anger, STOP.
 Your dog should respect you, never ever fear you.
 If your dog respects you they will happily and even eagerly follow you.
 You will never get respect from your dog using fear and/or aggression.

 There is so much emphasis on dominance in the world of dog training, but so many people have the wrong idea as to what that means.
 Our precious fur babies are paying the price.
-Please share this with everyone you know that has a dog and let’s get the word out!
-Just click on one of the social media icons below, or forwarding it to a friend by email.
+Feel free to share this with others by clicking on one of the social media icons below, or forwarding it to a friend by email.